LJONeill/itu-sdse-project/README.md

     ├── notebooks          <- Jupyter notebooks containing all the original code for this project, │    │                     which is an excerpt and re-written example from a real production model.
     │    │
-    │    └── main.ipynb    <- This contains the project task outline as well as the data processing part of the ML pipeline │
+    │    └── main.ipynb    <- This contains the project task outline,
-    ├── pyproject.toml     <- Project configuration file with package metadata for src and configuration for tools like black │
+    │                           as well as the data processing part of the ML pipeline │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment │